balderdashy/sails-docs/reference/websockets/resourceful-pubsub/publishRemove.md

     // Broadcast a message telling anyone subscribed to Liz that Humphrey ran away.
     // Note that we exclude the requesting socket from the broadcast.
     // Also note that, since we set `noReverse`, no "pet" events will be broadcasted
-    // to Humphrey's subscribers (Liz doesn't want to worry them).
+    // to Humphrey's subscribers (Liz wouldn't want us to worry them).
     User.publishRemove(30, 'pets', 3, req, { noReverse: true });

     return res.ok();